A Covid 19 Update - Sep. 21

-- Third: Students about to start the in-car program from the March / May course, before the Covid-19 shut down.
+- Third: Students about to start the in-car program from the March / May courses, before the Covid-19 shut down.

 Over a period of time we will do our best to get students safely completed, registered with the M.T.O. and road test prepared, so I ask all students / parents, to be please be patient during this complex situation and everyone will be processed in priority.

-- The Instructors will contact you to resume lessons, please before you commit to a lesson that you abide by the general health guidelines. (see below).
+- To resume lessons: Before you commit to a lesson we ask that you abide by the general health guidelines.